 If you know you’re going to be busy in the morning, you can make the components of the salad the day before.
 Bake the tofu and mix up the hollandaise sauce and store them in the fridge.
 Just heat up the tofu quickly in the morning by popping it the oven for a few minutes.
 I’ve used my homemade tempeh bacon in this recipe.
 You can make it the night before, or you can use store-bought tempeh bacon, if you prefer.

 It’s pretty easy to make your own croutons, but I usually buy them prepackaged.
 I find that it just saves some time.
-If you’d like to make your own, I have a recipe here.
+If you’d like to make your own, I explain how to do so in my Caesar Salad post.
 You can use roasted chickpeas or leave the croutons out if you follow a gluten-free diet.

 Tofu Benedict Salad